sean-codes/sean-codes.github.io/_posts/2017-2-19-fancy-circular-loading-bar.md

 ---
 layout: post
 tags: [codepen, material, css, coding, nojs]
 from:
 title: Fancy Loading Bar with scale, rotate, and translate
 type: Codepen daily 31
 ---

-This is a codepen of a fancy circular loading bar.
+Circular loading bar.
 Where dots are displayed in a cricle and grow!
 Also with a line underneith.
 These are some notes I took while making the project!

 ## The HTML (Pug)
 The mark up is a bit simple.
 We need 10 elements within a parent.
 With a chicle element within the 10 elements.
 This is because we want to simply use scale for smooth animations and also will be using translate and scale will also scale translates!